An Essential Guide on Deadlock Prevention in OS

 This condition appears when a process is:

-- Waiting for more resources that are now being used by various processes.
+2. Waiting for more resources that are currently being used by other processes

 A process that is already holding resources becomes part of a chain of dependency.
 Multiple processes doing the same thing create a queue where everyone is holding something and waiting for something else, building the perfect environment for deadlock.